Ahmedbm99/PokemonFinder-frontend/README.md

 ### Usage

 Once the server is running, you can access the frontend application and interact with the Pokémon data.
-You can:

-- Search Pokémon by name
-- Filter Pokémon by type
-- Sort Pokémon by stats
-- View details of each Pokémon by clicking on their card
-- Navigate between pages using pagination controls